flipoyo/MOLONARI1D/hardwareProgramming/Documentation/4 - Our LoRa protocol_ENG.md

    - Currently, sensors manage their own schedules.
 A more efficient system would involve the relay taking over scheduling responsibilities.

 3. **Flood Recovery**:
    - The system needs strategies for recovering from extended outages caused by floods or other natural disasters.
+   - Maybe by increasing the number of sessions per day.

 4. **Address Masking in Practice**:
    - Although the addressing scheme supports masking for tree topology, it remains untested and requires validation in a real-world setup.